Masters in Counseling Psychology: Career, Skills, Scope, Options, Outlook

 • Prepare students to become competent and ethical mental health professionals who can provide counseling and therapy services to individuals, families, and groups.

-• Teach students how to apply counseling theories and techniques to address a wide range of mental health issues.
+• Teach students how to apply counseling theories and techniques to address various mental health issues.

 • Help students develop the skills and knowledge needed to work effectively with diverse populations.